tp17-2021/gateway/README.md

 When cloning a repository with submodules, use `--recurse-submodules` to clone submodules too.
 Otherwise, submodules won't be cloned and the directories will be empty.
 The same applies to `git pull`.

+_However, cloning with `--recurse-submodules` will pull submodules for `main` branch only.
+Pulling submodules to other branches can be done by `git pull --recurse-submodules` after checkout._

 ## Requirements